-Methods: Bio-behavioural survey, of 1469 current PWID (injected in last 6 months) across Scotland during 2017-18.
-Willingness to use DCRs was examined by drug-related risk behaviours and harms, and stratified by Glasgow city centre (n=219), other Scottish city centres (n=226) and the rest of Scotland (n=1024).
+METHODS: Bio-behavioural survey, of 1469 current PWID (injected in last 6 months) across Scotland during 2017-18.
+Willingness to use DCRs was examined by drug-related risk behaviours and harms overall in Scotland, and then stratified by Glasgow city centre (n = 219), other Scottish city centres (n = 226) and the rest of Scotland (n = 1024).

 - drug consumption rooms